yorgez/OCF-DePaul-Website/README.md

 # OCF-Website
-Website for OCF DePaul with the possibility of expanding to include OCF Loyola.
+Website for DePaul University on campus student organization OCF DePaul with the possibility of expanding to include OCF Loyola and other Chicago area OCF groups.

 ## Contributors